roman-kulish/nafo-au-landing/README.md

 Each of our projects make use of `extend` as much as possible for our tailwind config, but we do override some fo the defaults, like the following:

 - `fontFamily`: We tend to add our our fonts here and only use those

+## Deployment

+This project is deployed into S3 bucket, configured as a static website.
+Requests are proxied to the bucket via CloudFlare CDN.

+To deploy:

+- Bootstrap CDK project: `cdk bootstrap`, this is one off command.
+- Create bucket, roles etc: `make deploy`.
+- To sync assets with the bucket: `make sync`.

+Configure CloudFlare, enjoy! 😁